datalad-handbook/book/docs/usecases/RStudio_user.rst

    :scale: 80 %
    :alt: screenshot of Rstudio bash code window

-   Figures of bash code runing the datalad run command
+   Figures of bash code running the datalad run command

 On can set as many input and output files, one can use `*` to define several files with a similar ending (in the example all .png figures will be unlocked).
 It is good practice to list files in input and output even if they do not need to be handled by datalad, in order to give more information in the commit message.